YesThatAllen/JSSBinarySelfHeal/README.md

 /Users/Shared/enrollLog.log

 This log is set to rollover once it reaches/exceeds 10MB.
 The log will be archived in /Users/Shared/log_archive.
 The Self Heal is going to archive 5 logs.
-Once it reaches 5, the oldest 3 logs will be deleted keeping the 2 newest archive logs on the client.
+Once it reaches 5, the oldest 4 logs will be deleted keeping the newest archive log on the client.

 If we wish to have transparency of the log from the JSS, we can download enrollLog.xml and upload it to the JSS.